glenw83/glenw83.github.io/_pages/seminar.md

 ### Recent seminars

+#### 2 July 2026 — *Closed geodesics on three-dimensional Lie groups*
+**Speaker:** Max Orchard (U Queensland)
+**Time and location:** 11:30 - 12:30, Room 39C.174.

+*Abstract.* Geodesics are among the most fundamental objects in Riemannian geometry, with closed geodesics being of particular interest.
+However, detecting when geodesics are closed is difficult in general, and the problem of classifying all closed geodesics on a given Riemannian manifold is challenging even under strong symmetry assumptions.
+In this talk, I will focus on three-dimensional Lie groups equipped with arbitrary left-invariant metrics; in this situation, the geodesic equation reduces to a first-order ODE on the Lie algebra known as the Euler-Arnold equation.
+I will discuss how this reduction can be used to analyse the existence and structure of closed geodesics in this setting.

+#### 29 June 2026 - *Conformal geometry, tractor calculus, and the geometry of scale*
+**Speaker:** Rod Gover
+**Time and Location:** 11:00-12:00, Room 39C.174.

+*Abstract:* Conformal geometry has a long history of importance in mathematics and physics.
+We review the definitions and problems of elementary conformal geometry and then introduce the conformal tractor connection, which leads to the basic invariant calculus of conformal geometry.
+In this context the prolongation of overdetermined PDE will also be described, as well as why the tools introduced are fundamentally linked to a range of PDE problems that arise in geometric analysis and GR.

+#### 23 June 2026 - *Propaganda on complex geometry (and Lie groups)*
+**Speaker:** Joseph Kwong (UQ)
+**Time and Location:** 1:30 - 2:30, Room 39C.174

+*Abstract:* A complex manifold is a space that is locally modelled on open subsets of C^n.
+Two very difficult problems are to construct complex manifolds, and to understand the landscape of all complex manifolds.
+In this talk, I will explain how Lie groups provide a useful testing ground for both problems.

 #### 9 June 2026 — Geodesic Levy Flight and the Foraging Hypothesis
 **Speaker:** Leo Tzou (Melbourne U)
 **Time and location:** 1:30 - 2:30 9 June 2026, 39C.174